-How the DoD is Evolving
+How the DoD Is Evolving

-DoD is accelerating the deliveries of weapon systems to keep pace with China and other adversaries.
+The DoD is accelerating the deliveries of weapon systems to keep pace with China and other adversaries.
 Congress continues to pressure the Pentagon to streamline its bureaucracy and delegate decisions.
-DoD is seeking to rapidly exploit leading technologies from startups and a wide array of commercial businesses for military solutions.
+The DoD is seeking to rapidly exploit leading technologies from startups and a wide array of commercial businesses for military solutions.
 Across the DoD, there are many exciting new organizations, initiatives, and programs to modernize its processes, culture, and operations.

 National Defense Strategy